rjankathi/Angular8-reactive-forms-validation/README.md

 11. Use the formErrors object in the app.component.html file with int the `[ngClass]`.
 The UI will bind to this object to display the validation errors directive as below
     `[ngClass]="{'has-error':formErrors.fullName}"`

-12. Our sample application passes the following params to the show ValidationErrors()
+12. Our sample application passes the following params to the showValidationMessages()

  - ```javascript
         formErrors= {};